-Our programme approaches these questions by drawing on formal theory and rigorous empirical research in two core modules: “Inequality and development” and “Models of Cultural Dynamics and Social Identity”.
-In addition, three shorter modules develop empirical applications of the core course themes.
-These modules cover the role of historical legacies, civil conflict, corruption, and media in economic development.
-The objective of the programme is to equip you with the background and tools you need as a researcher to contribute to this dynamic field, and to engage in informed policy debate.
+The program approaches these questions by drawing on formal theory and rigorous empirical research in two core modules: “Inequality and development” and “Models of Cultural Dynamics and Social Identity”.
+In addition, two shorter modules develop empirical applications of the core course themes.
+These modules cover the role of civil conflict, corruption, and media in economic development.
+The objective of the program is to equip you with the background and tools you need as a researcher to contribute to this dynamic field.

 - Theme I: Inequality and Development, François Bourguignon